Intermittent fasting regimes are gaining traction as a way to manage weight and long-term health. This is how I got started.

 “Don’t trust scales, trust how your body feels,” I hear my friends commenting.
 Well, the scales are saying the same thing that my feelings are saying.

-But more than the weight, I’m interested in the long-term effects on our health that scientists have been uncovering in experimental studies of different fasting regimes.
+But more than the weight, I’m interested in the

 This brings me to my second reason.
 I lost my dad due to bowel cancer just days before I turned 30; he was 57 years old.